aj3423/Encode_2025_solidity_bootcamp_final_project/README.md

 - After it ends, the backend will publish the AES_KEY to the contract.
 The client will use it to decrypt the encrypted source code.

 # How to test:
+0. set the environment variables:
+  - $SEPOLIA, it's the RPC url for sepolia testnet.
+  - $PRIV_0, it's the admin private key, the CTF contract should be deployed by this wallet.
 1. go to dir `web`
 2. `uvicorn server:app --reload`
 3. open "http://127.0.0.1:8000/?page=home"